RadioCat01/Trends-NewsPage-Microservice/README.md

 used web client to fetch news from news api

 #### FinanceAPI
-used web client to fetch finance data from
+used web client to fetch finance data from finance api